More graph transformations

 All the Casio Classwiz calculator models – both the original “X” and the new “CW” models – feature ratio mode, which didn’t exist on their predecessor the fx-83/85 GT Plus.
 Although it’s perfectly possible to get by without ever using…

 In early 2023, Casio replaced the popular Classwiz fx-83/85GT X and fx-991EX calculator models with the Classwiz fx-83/85GT CW and the fx-991CW.
-The change is a lot less trivial than you might think!
-A short (recent) history of Casio scientific…
+The changes are a lot less trivial than you might think!
+Note added early 2026: The CW models…

 In the first year of A-level Maths, all the vectors you deal with are given to you in component form, i.e. as two perpendicular components, e.g. $\begin{pmatrix}2\\-3\end{pmatrix}$ or 2i – 3j.
 In the second year, however, you’re more likely to…